-(12) Conduct studies and publish reports thereon analyzing the effects that noninpatient, alternative health care delivery systems have on health care costs.
+- (12) Conduct studies and publish reports thereon analyzing the effects that noninpatient, alternative health care delivery systems have on health care costs.
 These systems shall include, but not be limited to: HMO's; PPO's; primary health care facilities; home health care; attendant care; ambulatory service facilities; freestanding emergency centers; birthing centers; and hospice care.
-These reports shall be submitted to the General Assembly and shall be made available to the public.
+These reports shall be submitted to the General Assembly and shall be made available to the public. - (13) Conduct studies and make reports concerning the utilization of experimental and nonexperimental transplant surgery and other highly technical and experimental procedures, including costs and mortality rates.

-Assembly and shall be made available to the p Section 6.
+Section 6.
 Data submission and collection.

-(a) Submission of data.-The council is hereby authorized to collect and data sources are hereby required to submit, upon request of the council, all data required in this section, according to uniform submission formats, coding systems and other technical specifications necessary to render the incoming data substantially valid, consistent, compatible and manageable using electronic data processing according to data submission schedules, such schedules to avoid, to the extent possible, submission of identical data from more than one data source, established and promulgated by the council in regulations pursuant to its authority under section 5(b).

-(b) Pennsylvania Uniform Claims and Billing Form.-The council shall adopt, within 180 days of the commencement of its operations pursuant to section 4(i), a Pennsylvania Uniform Claims and Billing Form format.
+- (a) Submission of data.-The council is hereby authorized to collect and data sources are hereby required to submit, upon request of the council, all data required in this section, according to uniform submission formats, coding systems and other technical specifications necessary to render the incoming data substantially valid, consistent, compatible and manageable using electronic data processing according to data submission schedules, such schedules to avoid, to the extent possible, submission of identical data from more than one data source, established and promulgated by the council in regulations pursuant to its authority under section 5(b).
+If payor data is requested by the council, it shall, to the extent possible, be obtained from primary payor sources. - (b) Pennsylvania Uniform Claims and Billing Form.-The council shall adopt, within 180 days of the commencement of its operations pursuant to section 4(i), a Pennsylvania Uniform Claims and Billing Form format.
 The council shall furnish said claims and billing form format to all data sources, and said claims and billing form shall be utilized and maintained by all data sources for all services covered by this act.
-The Pennsylvania Uniform Claims and Billing Form shall consist of the Uniform Hospital Billing Form UB-82/HCFA-1450, and the HCFA-1500, or their successors, as developed by the National Uniform Billing Committee, with additional fields as necessary to provide all of the data set forth in subsections (c) and (d).

-(c) Data elements.-For each covered service performed in Pennsylvania, the council shall be required to collect the following data elements:

-(1) uniform patient identifier, continuous across multiple episodes and providers;

-(2) patient date of birth;

-(3) patient sex;
+The Pennsylvania Uniform Claims and Billing Form shall consist of the Uniform Hospital Billing Form UB-82/HCFA-1450, and the HCFA-1500, or their successors, as developed by the National Uniform Billing Committee, with additional fields as necessary to provide all of the data set forth in subsections (c) and (d). - (c) Data elements.-For each covered service performed in Pennsylvania, the council shall be required to collect the following data elements: - (1) uniform patient identifier, continuous across multiple episodes and providers; - (2) patient date of birth; - (3) patient sex; - (3.1) patient race, consistent with the method of collection of race/ethnicity data by the United States Bureau of the Census and the United States Standard Certificates of Live Birth and Death;